 NOTE: VSS captures and copies stable images for backup on running systems, particularly servers, without unduly degrading the performance and stability of the services they provide.
 See: http://msdn.microsoft.com/library/aa384649(VS.85).aspx.

 Why is Windows Defender removed automatically when I install VSE?

-With the release of Windows 8/ Windows Server 2012 operating systems and later, VSE no longer requires to uninstall Windows Defender.
-VSE 8.8 Patch 3 and later will support Window 8 and Windows Server 2012.
+With the release of Windows 8/Windows Server 2012 operating systems and later, VSE no longer requires Windows Defender be uninstalled.
+VSE 8.8 Patch 3 and later support Window 8 and Windows Server 2012.

 Can I install two different anti-virus products on a single system?

-No. Having two On-Access scanners can lead several problems.
+No. Having two On-Access scanners can lead to several problems.
 The most common is a performance issue because two On-Access scanners will scan the same file.
-For a list of products that you can remove if you have VSE 8.8 or 8.7i installed, see KB72251.
+For a list of products that you can remove if you have VSE 8.8 installed, see KB72251.

 What exclusions are required when VSE is installed on VMware Horizon?

 Exclusions are normally provided by the third-party software vendor, not the AV vendor.
 Refer to VMware article 2052489 for how to configure antivirus exclusions for VMware Horizon Mirage 3.x and 4.
 For details, see http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=2052489.